jpsaha/MOTPold/index.md

 * Problems from the Book by Titu Andreescu and Gabriel Dospinescu.
 Intermediate-advanced textbook covering topics in inequalities, algebra, analysis, combinatorics, and number theory.

 ## AoPS
-* On Art of Problem-Solving, there is an extensive archive of problems from basically every Math Competition, together with community-contributed solutions.
+* On [Art of Problem-Solving](https://artofproblemsolving.com/), there is an [archive](https://artofproblemsolving.com/community/c13_contest_collections) of problems from basically every Math Competition, together with community-contributed solutions.

 ## Problem Solving Sessions at IISER Bhopal